jasminechowdhury/jasminechowdhury.github.io/_posts/What are Generative AI and Agentic AI? Their differences and impact.md

 ![The process of Generative AI](/assets/images/the-process-of-generative-ai.png)

-1) Training data : The AI is given tons of content such as videos, images, audio and text based on its purpose.
+1) Training data: The AI is given tons of content such as videos, images, audio and text based on its purpose.
-2) Recognising patterns : Rather than memorising everything, the AI identifies patterns such as how words follow each other in a sentence.
+2) Recognising patterns: Rather than memorising everything, the AI identifies patterns such as how words follow each other in a sentence.
-3) Patterns -> Probabilities : The AI then essentially turns into a machine that formulates predictions such as guessing what piece comes next in a puzzle.
+3) Patterns -> Probabilities: The AI then essentially turns into a machine that formulates predictions such as guessing what piece comes next in a puzzle.
-4) Creating prompts : When a user provides an AI with a prompt using a chatbot, such as 'Give me an easy recipe to make vanilla cupcakes', rather than copying another recipe word for word, the AI will use patterns to form its own version of the recipe.
+4) Creating prompts: When a user provides an AI with a prompt using a chatbot, such as 'Give me an easy recipe to make vanilla cupcakes', rather than copying another recipe word for word, the AI will use patterns to form its own version of the recipe.
-5) Output generated : The patterns are eventually aligned by the AI, in which the outcome should fulfil the user's request.
+5) Output generated: The patterns are eventually aligned by the AI, in which the outcome should fulfil the user's request.